mohammad-oghli/Docker-Container-Basics/readme.md

 hello-world   latest    feb5d9fea6a5   7 months ago   13.3kB
 </pre>

-Get container `image` ubuntu locally or pull it from Docker hub then Create a container from the image and start the container on your machine then enter the interactive bash remotely on the container:
+Get `ubuntu` container image locally or pull it from Docker hub then create a new container from the image and start the container on your machine then enter the interactive bash remotely on the container:

 `docker run -it ubuntu bash`